Living With COPD: Positive Lifestyle Changes for COPD Patients

 If you have lung disease and still smoke then it’s time to determine how serious you are about improving your situation.
 Many of us, myself included, have had to quit this addictive killer.

 It’s easy to just say I can’t and continue smoking, but the reality is it will kill you.
-If that’s not a good enough reason to quit, how about the devastating effect your death will have on your family?
+If that’s not a good enough reason to quit smoking, how about the devastating effect your death will have on your family?

 Your family will much rather the healthiest version of you possible than not have you at all.
 Missing out on watching your kids and grandkids grow up would be a tragedy.
 See your doctor about a quit smoking program and stick to it — this is the best action you can take for your health.